 Inventory Management Challenges

 Businesses often face stock control challenges that can impact growth and profitability.
-Addressing these challenges and understanding the importance of inventory management, including managing inventory holding costs, are crucial steps to overcoming them.
+Addressing these effectively, along with understanding the role of a well-structured system, is crucial to overcoming them.
+This includes managing inventory holding costs, are crucial steps to overcoming them.
 Here are some of the challenges:

 - Achieving accurate inventory counts